- 6:30 p.m.

 Emerald Ash Borer is Coming!

 Emerald ash borer (EAB) has been spotted in municipalities throughout Vermont and in towns neighboring Milton.
-This means it will be coming soon to Milton (if it's not already here).
-The Town of Milton's Planning Department and Conservation Commission are preparing for EAB's arrival and how to deal with it.
-If you think EAB is on your property, please get in touch with the Planning Department and we can get you connected to experts.
-If you notice EAB on town property, please inform us.
+Following EAB’s discovery in South Hero, Milton is now considered to be within an infestation area.
+The Town of Milton’s Planning Department and Conservation Commission are preparing for EAB’s arrival and how to deal with it.
+If you believe that you have identified an EAB, please contact the town’s tree warden, Kris Dulmer, at email@example.com.

 The following link will help you better understand signs of EAB: Emerald Ash Borer: Vermont Invasives